-The bank's objective regarding the liquidity risk is to maintain an adequate liquidity level provided that the necessary resources are ensured to support the budget objectives.
-For the purpose of maintaining adequate liquidity levels, the bank aims to maintain the liquidity ratio, calculated as per NBR norms, at values above 1.2020, and the LCR ratio at a level above 110%.
+The bank's objective regarding the liquidity risk is to maintain an adequate liquidity level if the necessary resources are ensured to support the budget objectives.
+For the purpose of maintaining adequate liquidity levels, the bank aims to maintain the liquidity ratio, calculated as per NBR norms, at values above 1., and the LCR ratio at a level above 110%.

 The Bank monitors the Liquidity Coverage Ratio (LCR) and the Net Stable Funding Ratio (NSFR).
 A minimum imposed level of 100% for LCR was imposed for each significant currency and for total.
-The levels registered by the Bank as of 31st of December 2021 were as follows:
+The levels registered by the Bank as of 31st of December 2022 were as follows:

-- LCR: 173, 62% - NSFR: 186.99%
+LCR: 179,62%NSFR: 163.90%